Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 • There are gait changes, tremor, falls, or urinary changes

-• There is history of stroke, diabetes, BP, or sleep apnea risk
+• There is a history of stroke, diabetes, high blood pressure, or sleep apnea risk

 When to Seek Urgent Care